Olical/conjure/.github/CONTRIBUTING.md

 > Note: All development should take place on the develop branch and all pull requests should target it.
 Merges to master are performed at release time.

- 1. Check out `CODE_OF_CONDUCT.md`, I will not tolerate behavior that violates that document.
+ 1. Check out [`.github/CODE_OF_CONDUCT.md`][code-of-conduct], I will not tolerate behavior that violates that document in any way.
 Let's all be wonderful humans to each other.
  2. Have a look around the issues to see if something similar to your feature or change has been discussed before.
  3. Speak to someone about it, raise an issue and start a discussion.
 Of course if you're just fixing a typo then go ahead, but if it's not an entirely trivial change let's work out what to do together.
 Perhaps someone has already solved your problem and just needs a poke to share their work or findings.
  4. Develop your change on a branch keeping in line with how the project is currently structured, try to keep your change minimal and focussed.